-2.4.1.
-2.4GHz Frequency Key (Golden Setting)
+2.4.2.
+900MHz Frequency Key (Golden Setting)

 Note: In MultiPoint networks, the Frequency Key must be set identically in all radios.
-Any radio with a Frequency Key different from the Master radio will NOT establish a link.
+Any radio with a Frequency Key different from the Master radio will not establish a link.
 In Point-to-Point networks the Master radio's settings take precedence over the Slave radio.
+There are exceptions if the network contains parallel repeaters.
+For more information, see Working with Parallel Repeaters on page 95.